 During her earlier tenure at Oklahoma Contemporary in 2021, she oversaw a full calendar of exhibitions, featuring artists that included Chakaia Booker, Crystal Z Campbell, Maren Hassinger, Robert Montgomery, Howardena Pindell and Ed Ruscha.

-She has given art talks in New York, Delaware, Oregon, Paris and Manila.
-A 2004-2005 Asian Cultural Council fellowship led to her sustained involvement as a writer, curator and lecturer in the Philippines.
+A 2004-2005 Asian Cultural Council fellowship led to her sustained involvement in the arts in the Philippines.
 In 2015, a rock opera for which she wrote the libretto was staged by Ballet Philippines.
-In 2017, she organized Counterfeit Monochromes at MO_Space, tackling the political and psychosocial underpinnings of Philippine conceptualism.
+In 2017, she organized Counterfeit Monochromes at MO_Space, tackling the political and psychological underpinnings of Philippine conceptualism.
 She began exhibiting as a visual artist in 2017 and was featured in the 2018 Manila biennale.

 Carina majored in humanities at the University of the Philippines and did her graduate studies in art history at City College, City University of New York.
 Born in Manila among the "Martial Law Babies" who grew up under a repressive dictatorship, her faith abides in the power of freedom in creative expression and in the conviction that the arts are not merely formalist celebrations.
-What might wax lyrical or radical in contemporary art speaks to what warrants being understood or transformed.
-Working now toward becoming part of the cultural vein in the American heartland is part of her own transformation.
+What might wax lyrical or radical in art speaks to what warrants understanding or changing.
+Returning to Oklahoma is a continuation of her own transformation — becoming part of the cultural vein in the American heartland.